opensorceror/minimal-mistakes/_posts/2018-09-22-asynchronous-programming-scala-future.md

 {% endhighlight %}

-On line 24, we converting a `Seq[Future[String]]` object into a `Future[Seq[String]]` object.
+On line 24, we're converting a `Seq[Future[String]]` object into a `Future[Seq[String]]` object.
 Note that internally, what this actually does is:

 1. Executes the Futures in the sequence asynchronously
 2. Once all Futures are complete (whether successfully or otherwise), combines the result of all Futures into a `Future[Seq[String]]` object.

 However, there is a problem with this code.
 We're defining three Futures, and one of them throws a `RuntimeException`.
 Can you guess what will happen here?

 Here's the output: